pforret/blog.splashing/_topic/country/chile.md

 ---
 # Chile

-Chile, officially the Republic of Chile, is a country in the western part of South America.
-It is the southernmost country in the world, and the closest to Antarctica, occupying a long and  narrow strip of land between the Andes to the east and the Pacific Ocean to the west.
-Chile covers an area of 756,096 square kilometers, with a population of 17.5 million as of 2017.
-It shares land borders with Peru to the north, Bolivia to the north-east, Argentina to the east,  and the Drake Passage in the far south.
-Chile also controls the Pacific islands of Juan Fernández, Isla Salas y Gómez, Desventuradas, and  Easter Island in Oceania.
+Chile, officially the Republic of Chile, is a country located in western South America.
+It is the southernmost country in the world and the closest to Antarctica, stretching along a  narrow strip of land between the Andes Mountains and the Pacific Ocean.
+With an area of 756,102 square kilometers  and a population of 17.5 million as of 2017, Chile  shares borders with Peru to the north, Bolivia to the northeast, Argentina to the east, and the  Drake Passage to the south.
+The country also controls several Pacific islands, including Juan Fernández, Isla Salas y Gómez,  Desventuradas, and Easter Island, and claims about 1,250,000 square kilometers  of Antarctica as  the Chilean Antarctic Territory.
+The capital and largest city of Chile is Santiago, and the national language is Spanish.

 ## Unsplash photos